-The Student Handbook is available at every SJVC Campus Administrative Office and may be accessed on the InfoZone homepage (https://infozone.SJVC.edu).
+The Student Handbook is available at every SJVC Campus Administrative Office and may be accessed on the InfoZone homepage (iz.sjvc.edu)

 ACADEMIC FREEDOM

 Academic freedom is the right of faculty and students to express their ideas verbally or in writing, free from political, religious or institutional restrictions, even if these ideas are unpopular.
 In recognition of this right, SJVC strives to foster and maintain a climate of academic freedom as set forth below.